Policy for NZREX clinical

 Download Policy on validity time for the USMLE Step 1 and Step 2, AMC MCQ, and PLAB Part 1 (April 2012, PDF, 200 KB)

 The Medical Council of New Zealand (Council) recognises that unregistered doctors are given opportunities to familiarise themselves with the New Zealand health system through clinical observerships.
 The Council is not able to direct District Health Boards (DHBs) on the provision of observerships however, these guidelines are issued in response to DHBs’ requests for guidance.

-Download Policy on appointment of Clinical observers (April 2012, PDF, 200 KB)
+Download Guideline on appointment of Clinical observers (April 2012, PDF, 200 KB)

 Candidates should be able to check that their NZREX Clinical result has been accurately recorded, and in certain circumstances may have a legitimate reason to make an appeal on the basis of impairment or on the basis of an incident during the examination process.